epics-modules/lua/docs/luaReleaseNotes.md

   are skipped silently without being echoed, matching the iocsh convention.
 Blank lines in file mode are also elided from the output.

+- **LPeg pattern matching library embedded.** The LPeg 1.1.0 library (Parsing Expression Grammars for Lua) is now included and automatically available via `require("lpeg")`.
+The companion `re.lua` module is installed to the lib directory.
+  LPeg is Copyright (c) 2007-2023 Lua.org, PUC-Rio (MIT License).

 - **luascript record async rework.** Asynchronous mode (`SYNC=Async`) now uses the EPICS callback system instead of creating a new thread per process cycle.
 The Lua script runs in an EPICS callback thread, and completion is signaled via `dbProcess`